 How to Grow Old Gracefully

 It’s probably never too late to do this.
 You first need to recognize that age is just a number and that there are people much older than you who are doing things you may consider “too old” for them without difficulty.
-There are old people graduating college, mastering yoga, travelling the world and running marathons.
+There are old people graduating college, mastering yoga, traveling the world, and running marathons.

-These are people who have refused to give into the meaning of the calendar and who continue to participate in youthful activities, bearing in mind that taking care of their body takes precedence over everything else.
+These are people who have refused to give in to the meaning of the calendar and who continue to participate in youthful activities, bearing in mind that taking care of their bodies takes precedence over everything else.
 They are mentally alert, curious about life, and haven’t given up trying new things.

 Compare these people with those who chronically complain about aches and pains, step back from fun and challenging activities, and prefer being sedentary to being more active.